hotwax/oms-documentation/krewe/Flows/Inventory/KitProducts.md

 ### Install Bundles app reader in OMS

 Out of the box HotWax Commerce does not come with a pre-loaded kit product integration with the Bundles app on Shopify.
-Before configuring Kit product data in OMS (Order Management System), it's crucial to install the Bundles app reader in OMS.
+Before configuring Kit product data in OMS, it's crucial to install the Bundles app reader in OMS.
 Failure to do so may lead to missing jobs for the Bundles app.
 Follow the steps below for a seamless installation:

-{% hint style="danger" %} The Kit Component Metafields feature must be enabled for this functionality to work. {% endhint %}
+{% hint style="danger" %} The Kit Component Metafields feature in the Bundles app on Shopify must be enabled for this functionality to work.{% endhint %}

 #### Step 1: Access WebTools